ZemouriZemouri/wcag-github-actions/README.md

-# Accessibility Test - GitHub Actions
+# Web Accessibility Test - GitHub Actions

 This is a demo repository to illustrate how to test web accessibility (based on [wcag](https://www.w3.org/TR/wcag-3.0/)) using Github Actions.